txsun1997/Black-Box-Tuning/README.md

 # Black-Box-Tuning
-Source code for paper "[Black-Box Tuning for Language-Model-as-a-Service](https://arxiv.org/abs/2201.03514)".
+This is the implementation of our ICML'22 paper "[Black-Box Tuning for Language-Model-as-a-Service](https://arxiv.org/abs/2201.03514)".

 ## Prepare your environment